A brief travel guide to South Dakota’s most notorious town.

 80 Gaming Halls

 Gambling was reintroduced to Deadwood in 1989 and a modern gold rush of gaming enthusiasts ensued.
-There are now 25 places to game in the town, which is the biggest draw for tourists who come for Blackjack, poker, or just to play the slots — and many gaming halls offer casino rewards free spins.
+Even though it’s fun to play games in a physical casino the best online casinos offer better rewards and bonuses.
 It’s not all vice though, as some proceeds from gaming go toward the restoration of historic sites.

 The Lucky Nugget Gambling Hall is one of Deadwood’s top casinos, and, unlike Saloon No. 10, is on the actual location of the saloon where Wild Bill was shot.
 This is a full scale casino, with multiple restaurants, three bars, and live entertainment.